circle-blues.png

 A recent study found that mice administered a standard oral dose of TA three times weekly for their entire lives had less inflammation and age-related diseases, and increased life span (Hiramoto et al., 2019).
 In addition, recent research shows that TA modulates the innate immune system, and it might reduce the incidence of Alzheimer’s Disease by inhibiting outbreaks of HSV, which have been tied to increased incidence of Alzheimer's.
 Our research indicates that TA is effective against a number of cancers and viruses.

 TA is widely used on a monthly basis against heavy menstrual bleeding, and is used daily against hereditary angioedema.
-No adverse effects from daily long term effects have been shown in those subjects or in animal studies.
-We have patents pending covering methods and compositions of TA and novel molecules against cancer and other diseases and promoting longevity.
-We are actively seeking partners to fund and perform a study in which a standard dose of TA is administered orally and the effect on longevity is measured, as well as various other interim biomarkers such as the incidence of various diseases and systemic inflammation.
+No adverse effects from daily long term use have been shown in those subjects or in animal studies.
+We have patents pending covering methods and compositions of TA and novel molecules against cancer and other diseases and promoting Healthspan.
+We are working with the University of Florida Dept of Physiology and Aging and have developed and study plan where doses of TA are administered orally and the effect on various biomarkers are tracked.
+We are actively seeking investors or partners to fund this and other related initiatives.
+Ultimately the goal is for the safe and long term administration of an oral therapy that increases life years lived free of serious disease.